xrosecky/differ/docs/installation.rst

-set in file ``differ-common/common.properties`` a path to fits binary.
+set in file ``differ-common/common.properties`` a path to fits script.

 ::